 Gestational diabetes, high blood sugar that occurs during pregnancy, can be a serious risk to the mother and baby if not treated.
-According to the American Diabetes Association, gestational diabetes affects about 4 percent of all pregnant women, resulting in approximately 135,000 cases in the United States each year.
+According to the American Diabetes Association, gestational diabetes affects about 7 percent of all pregnant women.

 The Affinity Diabetes, Nutrition and Endocrine Center recommends that all pregnant women undergo a screening for gestational diabetes between their 24th and 28th weeks of pregnancy.
 Affinity has a team of specialists who work with obstetricians to control gestational diabetes through diet, exercise, blood sugar testing and insulin, when appropriate.
 After childbirth, blood sugar levels typically return to normal, but up to 40 percent of women with gestational diabetes develop type 2 diabetes within 10 years.